 |We both perused the shoes in this store.
 With no room in our luggage for more shoes and none to toss at this time, we couldn’t buy a thing.|

-(With neither of us having had a ophthalmology appointment since leaving the US long ago, when we return next year we’ll each have eye exam and purchase new glasses for Tom and contacts lenses for me).
+(With neither of us having had an ophthalmology appointment since leaving the US long ago, when we return next year we’ll each have an eye exam and purchase new glasses for Tom and contacts lens for me).

 To walk out the door of the optical shop with the new pads at no charge, having never made a purchase in their location, we couldn’t wipe the smile off our faces or thank the staff member more who so graciously had served us.
 That’s NZ for ya!

 As we continued along the steep uphill shop-lined street, I noticed a clothing store that appealed to me.
 Needing to toss some old clothes, I’ve planned to make a few purchases while here since it’s been a year since I purchased any clothing.